 Do High-Carb-Density Foods in Western Diets Alter the Gut and Induce Inflammation?

-Although the markers of metabolic syndrome are rampant in modern society, traditional and tribal cultures are virtually free from these modern “diseases.”
+Although the markers of metabolic syndrome are rampant in modern society, traditional cultures are virtually free from these modern “diseases.”
 When transitioned to a Western diet, however, these populations quickly develop modern metabolic diseases.
-(8, 9, 10) By investigating various tribal and traditional diets and comparing them to modern “heart-healthy” diets, we may infer which factors are responsible for metabolic syndrome.
+(8, 9, 10) By investigating various traditional diets and comparing them to modern “heart-healthy” diets, we may infer which factors are responsible for metabolic syndrome.

 In a cellular carbohydrate-rich food (like a sweet potato), the upper gastrointestinal tract isn’t exposed to much of the “carbohydrate load,” as it is locked within cells until it is finally broken down later in the GI tract.
 In contrast, acellular refined foods begin digestion in the upper GI tract and the mouth.
 The unprecedented high-carb load is what changes the gut microbiome and subsequently increases inflammation.
 (16) I find this to be a compelling theory, but let’s also look at modern data that specifically compare traditional and modern diets.